 Occlusion is the way your teeth come together when you bite.
 Malocclusion is the misalignment of teeth and jaws.
-Put simply, a “bad bite.”
-The way your teeth align can affect the long term health of your teeth and malocclusion can cause a number of health and dental problems including wear and fracture of and/or crooked teeth, tooth loss, gum problems, TMJ disorders, and in some cases sinus pain and even sleep apnea.
+Put simply, a “bad bite” or the way your teeth align, can affect the long term health of your teeth along with a number of health and dental problems.
+This can include wear, fracture, and/or crooked teeth, tooth loss, gum problems, TMJ disorders, and in some cases sinus pain and sleep apnea.

 If you grind your teeth, have headaches or pain in your jaw, adjusting your bite may lessen or possibly eliminate these problems.
-The team at Smileboston Cosmetic & Implant Dentistry is well-equipped to treat these issues through various available bite therapy treatments, bite adjustment, the use of Dental Botox therapeutic injections or mouth guards.
+Dr. Spitz and his highly trained dental team, are well-equipped to treat these issues through various therapies, treatments, bite adjustment, the use of dental Botox therapeutic injections and mouth guards.

 Alleviating TMJ can be accomplished a number of ways.
-A long-term solution is to have the teeth reshaped, or in some cases rebuilt, by a dentist.
+A long-term solution is to reshape teeth or, in some cases, have the bite rebuilt by a surgical dental specialist, like a prosthodontist.
 However, oral appliances or occlusal guards are often used to align the jaw and relieve pain.

-Aside from headaches, a misaligned bite can also be a cause for losing otherwise healthy teeth.
-It is important to understand the force generated in the teeth and the jaw joints.
+In addition to headaches, a misaligned bite can also be a cause for losing otherwise healthy teeth.
+It is important to understand the force generated on the teeth and the jaw joints.
 As you bite on food or on the teeth themselves, the average force is anywhere from 56-300 pounds per square inch.
 This is a lot of force concentrated in a very small area.

-If headaches or jaw pain is a serious concern, a consultation with one of our highly trained dentists could lead to a pain-free future.
-Call us today to schedule an appointment.
+If headaches or jaw pain is a serious concern, a simple one-on-one consultation could lead to a pain-free future.
+Call and schedule your appointment today.

 “Dr. Spitz is a professional.
 You can tell when he talks with you, that he knows what he is doing, and that he loves it.
 That makes all the difference.”